bonfire-networks/bonfire-app/docs/DATABASE.md

 A simple example would be likes, you might have a `likes` table with `liked_post_id` field that references the `post` table.
 But you don't just have posts that can be liked, but also videos, images, polls, etc, each with their own table, but probably do not want to have to add `liked_video_id`, `liked_image_id`, etc?

 We needed the flexibility to have a foreign key that can reference any referenceable object.
-We call our system `Pointers`.
+We call our system `Needle`.

-This guide is a brief introduction to Pointers.
+This guide is a brief introduction to Needle.
 It assumes some foundational knowledge:

 * Basic understanding of how relational databases like Postgresql work, in particular:
   * Tables being made up of fields.